EasterCompany/Dexter-Client/README.md

-# Dexter (Interface Client)
+# Dexter (User Interface Client)

-An "[Overlord Client](https://github.com/EasterCompany/Overlord-Client)" web/android/ios based graphical user interface for Dexter.
+An "[Overlord Client](https://github.com/EasterCompany/Overlord-Client)" application supporting desktop (web), android, and ios.

-## Setup Instructions
+Requires a backend api to connect to such as [Dexter-API](https://github.com/EasterCompany/Dexter-API).

+## Install from Source

 To install this client locally, from source; run the following command from within a shell console on a unix based system, which has Overlord-CLI installed.